Fan Tutorial 2 - Design System - Part 1

 Valitypes

-(1) button in the navigation pane to see all the existing Valitypes available to the projectNow, check whether the following Valitypes exist.
-To do that, hover over the
+(1) button in the navigation pane to see all the existing Valitypes (see Figure Valitypes)Now, check whether the

 +